GetDKAN/dkan/docs/components/periodic-updates.rst

 DKAN Periodic Updates
 =====================

-The DKAN Periodic Updates module provides the user the ability to execute automated updates on existing resources in a daily, weekly or monthly basis.
+The DKAN Periodic Updates module provides the user the ability to execute automated updates on existing resources on a daily, weekly or monthly basis.
 It also provides a UI in which you can check at the status of the updates.
 The module requires a CSV file to execute the updates, this file is known as "the manifest", when you upload it and enable the updates, this is what happens:

-- The manifest is evaluated on every cron run to determine what resources needs to be updated (based on the frequency defined in the manifest and the "last update" date).
+- The manifest is evaluated on every cron run to determine which resources need to be updated (based on the frequency defined in the manifest and the "last update" date).
 - For each resource that needs an update, the system will:
   - Download the file URL specified in the manifest (or link it, according to which file field is used on the corresponding resource).
   - Update the resource node to use the new file.